Glossary

 The DRH Widget allows users to review the changes that have occurred to a Record.
 Traceability to changes is critical in a GxP Environment.

-Users interact with Tulip applications through physical interfaces like touchscreens, PC monitors, mobile devices, and LCD screens.
-We refer to these interfaces as display devices.
+Users interact with Tulip applications through physical devices like touchscreens, PC monitors, mobile devices, and LCD screens.
+We refer to these as display devices.
 Display devices are always paired with a station during the application publication process.

 Dot Notation